Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/passes.rst

    :width: 300px

-Let's run the Shadow buffer through a colorization noodle, then recombine it;
+let us run the Shadow buffer through a colorization noodle, then recombine it;
 all your shadows will be artificially colored.
-Lots of threads in this noodle are shown to the right, so let's walk through it.
+Lots of threads in this noodle are shown to the right, so let us walk through it.
 On the left is the Render Layer input node: it refers to one of the Render Layers that we have defined for our scene.
 In the scene, we have a reflective ball on a pedestal standing in front of a backdrop.
 Everything